ScappaMarco/C.O.B.R.A./README.md

 - **Non-Duplicate checker**: in this configuration, the chaincode allows everything to enter the blockchain.
 So, every transaction is not checked before being pushed inside the chaincode.
 This configuration is obviously slower than the previous one, since writing in the chaincode requires more time than just checking the existence.<br>
 ---
 Which one of the configuration is in use, is ruled by the "_FabricConnector_" (./COBRA/src/main(java/blockchain/src/connect/FabricConnector.java).
 This file has a variable named "_CONTRACT_NAME_": by the value of this variable depends which one the chaincode is being interrogated to use.
-Each one of the two chaincodes has been created using the "_deployCC_" as it follows: **./network.sh deployCC -ccn chaincode-name -ccv 1.0 -ccp /path/to/your/chaincode -ccl chaincode-specification-language**,
+Each one of the two chaincodes has been created using the "_deployCC_" as it follows:<br>
+`./network.sh deployCC -ccn chaincode-name -ccv 1.0 -ccp /path/to/your/chaincode -ccl chaincode-specification-language`, where <br>
 - **-ccn**: this flag is used to specify the name that we want to use when we are about to connect to the chaincode
 - **-ccv**: this flag is used to specify the version of the chaincode.
 This is useful if we want to upgrade the code of the chaincode, and in this cass we are going to re-deploy a 2.0 version
 - **-ccp**: this flag is used to specify where we defined the code of the chaincode.